adrazen/cs140e-final-project/labs/2-cross-check/README.md

-### Lab: automatically cross-check your GPIO code against everyone else's.
+## Lab: automatically cross-check your GPIO code against everyone else's.

+### Introduction
 A goal of this course is that you will write every single line of (interesting) low level code you use.
 A good result of this approach is that you will understand everything and, unlike most embedded or